Continuous approximations for the fixation probability of the Moran processes on star graphs: Finding continuous approximation candidates

+Since $a_x, b_x,c_x$ and $d_x$ are smooth functions, for a sufficiently small $z$, we can use the Taylor series at point $(x,0)$ and rewrite each equation in (\ref{recureq}) as a Taylor polynomial.
 As the equations in (\ref{recureq}) are equal to zero, the coefficient of each order of the Taylor polynomial is equal to zero.
-We analyse coefficients of each equation and their relations in order to find smooth functions such that, when they are evaluated on the grid $\{0,\zbar,2\zbar,...,1-\zbar\}$, they provide an approximation of the fixation probability vector.
+We analyze the coefficients of each equation and their relations in order to find smooth functions such that, when they are evaluated on the grid $\{0,\zbar,2\zbar,...,1-\zbar\}$, they provide an approximation of the fixation probability vector.
 For each process, BD and DB, the analysis has its peculiarities which will be explained in the following subsections in detail.